uchicago-2025-capp30122/30122-project-gitmoney/README.md

 3.  **How to run the project:**

-All of subfunctions of gitmoney can be run using the following command:
+gitmoney can be run using the following command:

 "uv run gitmoney/run_and_visualize.py -a".

+This will

 To overwrite existing data, or to run a specific part, please use the following arguments: